-The Griffith School of Nursing and Midwifery is committed to the development of nursing and midwifery practice, theory and research that transforms lives and health care.
-We develop remarkable graduates imbued with a solution-focused philosophy who make a positive difference in nursing, midwifery and healthcare, transforming the lives of those in their care.
+The Griffith School of Nursing and Midwifery excels in the areas of learning, teaching and research.
+We are committed to the development of nursing and midwifery practice, theory and research that transforms lives and health care.
+We develop graduates imbued with a solution-focused philosophy who make a positive difference in nursing, midwifery and healthcare, transforming the lives of those in their care.

 Through developing research, consultancy and continuing education opportunities, we seek to serve the nursing and midwifery professions, the health care system and the broader community.

 *Shanghai Ranking's Global Ranking of Academic Subjects 2021

 The vision of Griffith University’s School of Nursing and Midwifery as world leaders is to continue to grow our international reputation to positively influence and lead innovative, clinically, and socially relevant research and teaching that has sustainable, global impact.

 - Build and sustain strong, productive, adaptable, and respectful partnerships with each other, students, alumni, our community, industry partners, and non-government organisations.